 Read on to learn more about beans, including their benefits, nutrition facts, and risks for guinea pigs.

 Are Beans Good for Guinea Pigs? | Health Benefits

 There are numerous benefits that beans have for guinea pigs.
 Some of the best reasons or benefits why you should feed your cavy with beans include the following:

 - Beans are rich in antioxidants that aid in the elimination of free radicals from guinea pigs’ bodies.
-Free radicals can be harmful if present in high levels and getting rid of them is a good idea.
+Free radicals can be harmful if present at high levels.
 The free radicals also tamper with the normal body processes, and that is why they need to be always removed.

 - It is a source of active protein.
 Beans are very rich in protein since they have many amino acids.
 It is the amino acids that are responsible for the formation of proteins.

 - Improves heart health.
 Beans have been tested and proven to help in maintaining heart health and reduce the chances of heart failure.
-Cavies in most cases have an average immune system and feeding it with beans helps prevent complications like these.
+Cavies, in most cases, have an average immune system, and feeding them with beans helps prevent complications like these.

 - Prevents fat accumulation.
 Beans help to prevent fatty liver and accumulation of fats in other body parts.

 - Helps to control appetite.
 Beans, being proteins, tend to have the ability to fill the stomach thus boosting satiety.
 Also, the starch and fiber in the plant can limit the amount of food taken in.

 - Helps in weight loss.
 Since beans can make one feel full and satisfied, it is the ideal choice to regulate your cavy’s weight.
 This is because it will prevent your guinea pig from overeating and thus, can maintain low-calorie content in its body.